Inter-planar coupling dependent magnetoresistivity in high purity layered metals: Discussion

 In summary, in very clean layered metals we have uncovered a very clear correlation between the existence of Fermi points in a one-dimensional dispersion and the observation of an anomalous negative magnetoresistivity.
 The suppression of these points leads to the disappearance of this effect.
 This indicates that the axial anomaly, and related negative magnetoresistivity, would not be contingent upon the existence of an underlying three dimensional Dirac/Weyl dispersion.
 Instead, our study in PdCoO$_2$, PtCoO$_2$ and Sr$_2$RuO$_4$, which are clean metals with no Dirac/Weyl dispersion at zero magnetic field, indicates that the axial anomaly and its effects could be a generic feature of metal(s) near the quantum limit.
-Nevertheless, the detection of \emph{negative} magnetoresistivity would depend on the underlying scattering mechanisms, i.e. observable only in those compounds which are clean enough to be dominated by elastic forward scattering caused by ionic impurities~\cite{Argyres,Goswami}.
+Nevertheless, the detection of negative magnetoresistivity would depend on the underlying scattering mechanisms, i.e. observable only in those compounds which are clean enough to be dominated by elastic forward scattering caused by ionic impurities~\cite{Argyres,Goswami}.
 In a generic metal with a high carrier density, it is currently impossible to reach the quantum limit; for the available field strength many Landau levels would be populated, thus producing a myriad of Fermi points.
 In this regard, extremely pure layered metals such as (Pd,Pt)CoO$_2$ are unique, since by just tilting the magnetic-field in the vicinity of the Yamaji angle, one can achieve the condition of a single, partially filled Landau level as it would happen at the quantum limit.
-Therefore, the observation in all three compounds, of a pronounced negative magnetoresistivity for fields and currents precisely aligned along the \emph{c}-axis is quite puzzling.
-This situation necessarily leads to the population of a multitude of Fermi levels and, although it does not necessarily preclude a role for the axial anomaly, it does involve scattering among a number of Fermi points at distinct Landau levels.
-In such a situation the role of the anomaly is less clear.
-Here, we limit ourselves at exposing the novelty and the apparent universality of our observations hoping to stimulate further theoretical developments.
+Therefore, the observation in all three compounds, of a pronounced negative magnetoresistivity for fields and currents precisely aligned along the \emph{c}-axis is somewhat puzzling.
+This situation necessarily leads to the population of a multitude of Landau levels and, although it does not necessarily preclude a role for the axial anomaly, it does involve scattering among a number of Fermi points at distinct Landau levels.
+Nevertheless, the suppression of this negative magnetoresistivity for fields precisely aligned along the Yamaji angles indicates unambiguously, that the electronic structure at the Fermi level is at the basis for its underlying mechanism.
+The situation is somewhat analogous to that of the Weyl semi-metals which are characterized by a number of Weyl-points in the First Brillouin zone \cite{weng}, and apparently with all Weyl-points contributing to its negative longitudinal magnetoresistivity \cite{huang}.
+Hence, our results suggest that the axial anomaly among pairs of chiral Fermi points may play a role in ultra-clean systems even when they are located far from the quantum limit.